 The first Roman emperor, Augustus, began construction on his mausoleum soon after returning from Egypt in 28 BCE.
-The tomb was crafted with a circular plan that may have been inspired by Hellenistic mausoleums such as the tomb of Alexander the Great.
+The tomb was crafted with a circular plan that may have been inspired by Hellenistic mausoleums.

-The emperor was buried here after his death in 14 CE.
+The emperor was buried here after he died in 14 CE.
 Several other members of the Julio-Claudian dynasty were also laid to rest inside the mausoleum before and after the death of the first emperor.
 The remains of other emperors have also been placed in the mausoleum.
 The last emperor buried here was Nerva in 98 CE.

 The mausoleum was heavily damaged by the Visigoths during the sack of Rome in 410 CE.
-During the following centuries, the area became largely buried under earth and a fortification was constructed on top of the tumulus.
-This structure was later demolished and the mausoleum was used as a concert hall during the early 20th-century.
+During the following centuries, the area became largely buried under the earth and a fortification was constructed on top of the tumulus.
+This structure was later demolished and the mausoleum was used as a concert hall during the early 20th century.
 It has since been restored as an archaeological site.